 Sports Medicine Surgery for the Shoulder, Elbow, Wrist and Hand

-- Experienced team: Our board-certified orthopedic surgeons have additional fellowship training in specialties such as sports medicine and orthopedic trauma.
+- Experienced team: Our board-certified orthopaedic surgeons have additional fellowship training in specialties such as sports medicine and orthopedic trauma.

 - Precise diagnosis: We use advanced imaging technologies to help diagnose injuries and conditions and guide your treatment.
 We offer X-ray and mini-fluoroscopy (live X-ray, like a video) right in our office.
 Other imaging such as MRI and CT is available through Memorial Healthcare System.